 The KL divergence between the current policy and the SFT policy for a given state (prompt) s and action (token) a is calculated as:

-DKL(πθ(⋅∣s)∣∣πSFT(⋅∣s))=a∑πθ(a∣s)logπSFT(a∣s)πθ(a∣s)A low KL divergence indicates that the current policy's output distribution is similar to the SFT policy's distribution, while a high KL divergence signifies a substantial deviation.
+DKL(πθ(⋅∣s)∣∣πSFT(⋅∣s))=a∑πθ(a∣s)logπSFT(a∣s)πθ(a∣s)A low KL divergence indicates that the current policy's output distribution is similar to the SFT policy's distribution, while a high KL divergence indicates a substantial deviation.

 The core idea is to augment the PPO objective function.
 Instead of purely maximizing the expected advantage (which relates to the reward), we maximize a modified objective that includes a penalty proportional to the KL divergence: